Jahnavi1970/To-Do-Check-List/README.md

+# Deployment
+This web app is deployed on Netlify and can be accessed at https://peppy-duckanoo-a7124b.netlify.app/.

 # To-Do-Check-List
 To-Do Checklist Web App
 This is a simple to-do checklist MERN app that allows you to perform CRUD operations.
 You can add items to the list, delete them, and mark them as complete with a strike.